arangodb/arangodb/Documentation/Books/Manual/Upgrading/OSSpecificInfo/MacOS.md

 [Download](https://www.arangodb.com/download/) the latest ArangoDB Mac OS package and install it as usual by mounting the `.dmg` file.
 Just drag and drop the `ArangoDB3-CLI` (community) or the `ArangoDB3e-CLI` (enterprise) file into the shown `Applications` folder.
-You'll be asked if you want to replace the old file with the newer one.
+You will be asked if you want to replace the old file with the newer one.

 ![MacOSUpgrade](MacOSUpgrade.png)